hackclub/hackclub/workshops/geometric_pattern/README.md

 }
 ```

-To differentiate between rows, we should add a line to flip the flag at the bottom of the `y` while-loop.
+To differentiate between rows, we should add a line to flip the flag at the bottom of the `y` while-loop, underneath the line that flips `alternatingRow`.
 This is because each pass through the `y` while-loop creates a new row, thus it would be appropriate after the creation of each row to flip the flag.

 We'll using the negation operator (`!`) to flip from `false` to `true` and vice versa: